 - If they vote in favour, governments can then implement the Global Policies according to their needs and to their democratic will.
 Left or right leaning governments will find different ways to implement the policies.

-- In the meantime, as the global democratic movement grows, and as World-Citizen’s global proposals develop into a coherent set of policies, nations will become morally obliged to act immediately to lay their foundations.
-World-Citizen’s policies will have more democratic legitimacy than existing global policies created behind closed doors.
+- In the meantime, as the global democratic movement grows, and as Earth-Citizen’s global proposals develop into a coherent set of policies, nations will become morally obliged to act immediately to lay their foundations.
+Earth-Citizen’s policies will have more democratic legitimacy than existing global policies created behind closed doors.

 - Political parties joining our movement will have a greater chance of winning elections.
 They will be evidencing that they have systemic global solutions to systemic, global challenges impacting voter’s daily lives.